davidlaprade/dotfiles/README.md

     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```

 Restart your terminal session.
-Make sure you've copied the `.vimrc` and `.vimrc.bundles` files into
+Make sure you've sym-linked the `.vimrc` and `.vimrc.bundles` files into
 your home directory `~`.
 Open vim and run `:PlugInstall` to install the plugins.
 You should be good to go with vim from here!